lara-zeus/bolt/docs/add-fields.md

 }
 ```

-and to apply these options to the field:
+And to apply these options to the field in the frontend:
 ```php
 public function appendFilamentComponentsOptions($component, $zeusField) {